In English, you get on the train. In French, you get in the train.

 Why are French prepositions so hard to master?

 The truth is, prepositions can be one of the toughest elements of any foreign language, because the conception of place, time and movement—the three things that prepositions evoke—is so abstract.

 Each language has its own way of conceiving of these notions, and that means that each time you learn a new language, you’re going to have to get into the heads of the people speaking it.

 In other words, to master French prepositions, you have to forget everything you know about prepositions in English.

 It’s time to start from scratch!

 As with any grammatical element of French, it’s important to know what you’re dealing with first.
 So let’s start by defining what exactly a preposition is.

 If you look at the word “preposition,” you can probably already guess that it’s a word that comes before something; it’s pre-posed.
 But that doesn’t help very much.

 In reality, a preposition is a word that gives you an indication of one of three things: place, time or movement.
-You’ve probably already encountered a few French prepositions in sentence examples and other forms of small texts, and if you haven’t, you can see them in action on FluentU.

 Let’s break things down into smaller parcels and go from there.